virtu/p2p-metrics/README.md

 The file `p2p_long_term_reachable_node_count.csv` provides the total number of long-term reachable Bitcoin nodes (i.e., nodes that were reachable on thirty successive days) as as well as the number of long-term reachable nodes by different network types.

+#### Unique reachable Bitcoin nodes

+The file `p2p_unique_reachable_node_count.csv` contains an estimate of the total number of unique reachable Bitcoin nodes.
+Moreover, the file contains a breakdown of the total number of unique reachable nodes into network-type combinations (i.e., categories that indicate the network types supported by a given unique node).

+The file `p2p_unique_reachable_node_count_monthly_change.csv` contains the month-over-month (30 days) percentage change in total number of unique reachable Bitcoin nodes.

+The file `p2p_unique_reachable_node_share.csv` comprises the share of nodes contributed by different network-type combinations.